 The benefits of using such patterns are an increase in the development speed and improved quality of the final application, and these benefits are achieved by adding one or more layers of abstraction between the problem and the solution.

-Back to cooking, we could view the recipe as a problem we need to solve.
+Back to cooking, we could view a finished dish as a problem to solve.
 Then cooking techniques could be perceived as actions we can perform on an ingredient, therefore mutating some of its properties.
 For example, roasting a carrot will make the carrot a) hot, b) softer in texture, c) darker in colour.

 So what do we get if we assemble a sequence of actions on a list of ingredients?

 A recipe is basically a fixed set of actions and ingredients, while cooking techniques are just the possible actions.
 If we invent cooking patterns – an abstraction on top of each ingredient / action pair – we could have more understanding of the dish we are preparing while keeping the flexibility in ingredient and technique choice.